 555 DeHaro Street

-The DeHaro Street campus hosts the ACTCM library, academic classrooms and faculty offices, a wellness room, and an Ear Clinic.
-The Library has its own staffing and is located outside of the entrance to the classrooms, faculty offices, and wellness room.
-The classrooms, faculty offices, and wellness room are within a locked door to which students, faculty, and staff are given access codes.
-The doors to the classrooms, faculty offices, and wellness room lock at certain hours, by which only library staff, if still on-site, can open the door for students, faculty, and staff.
-CIIS provides limited and reserved parking spaces at 555 DeHaro.
+ACTCM@CIIS no longer occupies 555 DeHaro Street, as of March 15, 2019.
+The DeHaro Street campus hosted the ACTCM library, academic classrooms, faculty offices, a wellness room, and an Ear Clinic.
+The Library, which has its own staffing and is located outside of the entrance to the classrooms, faculty offices, and wellness room, was relocated to 1453 Mission Street in Summer 2018.
+In Spring 2019, classrooms, offices, wellness room, and Ear Clinic were relocated to either 455 Arkansas Street or 1453 Mission Street.
+Previously, the classrooms, faculty offices, and wellness room were within a locked door to which students, faculty, and staff are given access codes.
+The doors to the classrooms, faculty offices, and wellness room locked at certain hours, by which only library staff, if still on-site, can open the door for students, faculty, and staff.
+CIIS provided limited and reserved parking spaces at 555 DeHaro Street.

-CIIS has a master lease on the 2nd floor of 1731 15th Street, a residential building shared with an English language school.
-The building has two Resident Assistants and a live-in building manager.
-The front door and each individual room are secured by an access code chosen, and given only to, the resident of each room.
-(Residential housing is discontinued from May 2018).
+On June 1, 2018, CIIS ended its master lease on the 2nd floor of 1731 15th Street, a residential building shared with an English language school.
+The building had two Resident Assistants and a live-in building manager.
+The front door and each individual room were secured by an access code chosen, and given only to, the resident of each room.

-CIIS provides counseling to students at both 1453 Mission Street and 455 Arkansas Street through the Wellness Center.
+CIIS provides counseling to students at 1453 Mission Street through the Wellness Center.
 1-1 counseling and group counseling are available to enrolled degree-seeking students.

 Location and contact information for all campus facilities: (♦denotes leased facilities)